 Incorporating drills into your practice can significantly improve your ability to maintain lag during your swing.

 One effective drill is the Pump Drill, where you pause halfway through your backswing and then make small pumps with your hands before completing the swing.
-This helps you feel the correct angle and timing.

 Another great exercise is the Lag Shot Drill.

-Use a club with a weighted head to practice your swing.
 It encourages patience and a proper release, enhancing your feel for lag.

 Practicing these drills consistently hones your lag and contributes to better control over your swing mechanics.